bhallasaksham/Thread-Library/REPORT.md

 operations on 2 different data types.
 To make sure our queue handles
 all the edge cases, we wrote a total of 29 tests.

-## PHASE 2 - Implementation of the uthread API
+## Phase 2 - Implementation of the uthread API
 Implementing the uthread library was the most challenging part of this
 assignment.
 Since it was a completely new process, it took us a long time
 to understand how threads work.